-The infographic below is intended to provide a snapshot of the demand faced on any typical day by the Force in Staffordshire:
+The infographic below is intended to provide a snapshot of the demand faced on any typical day by the Force in Staffordshire during 2020-21.
+It should be noted that generally levels of crime were reduced during the pandemic with lockdown restricting the opportunity for criminal activity and behaviour.